Couples Counseling Exercises For Infidelity

 The journey of recovery is just that.
 A journey that like most journeys takes time and commitment.
 I want to share with you a counseling strategy that helps couples understand how to navigate triggers.

 Triggers are basically things that poke the bear.
-Triggers can include being at certain places and the setting itself causes a certain reaction.
+Triggers can include that of you being at a certain place and the setting itself causing a certain reaction.
 Like feeling frustrated or sad to the point that you want to leave the setting.
+You may find yourself eating lunch with your partner.
+Everything is going well.
+All of a sudden you see a person that looks like the mistress.
+Your stomach tightens and just like that you lose your appetite.
+You feel your mood shifting.

-The strength to grasp life and live the life that they desire.
+The strength to grasp life and live the life that you desire.

 With your partner, work to answer the following question: